chintanp/i2c-charger/README.md

 Repository containing codes related to BQ24261 I2C charger.

-### Main File
+### Main Files

-  * charger.c - Sets the voltage with an accuracy of 20 mV
+  * ./c/charger.c - Sets the voltage with an accuracy of 20 mV
+  * ./js/charger.js - NodeJS file, does the same thing as above. npm install to get the dependencies.

 **Description**